kubernetes/website/content/en/docs/concepts/services-networking/service.md

 #### Load balancers with mixed protocol types

-{{< feature-state for_k8s_version="v1.24" state="beta" >}}
+{{< feature-state for_k8s_version="v1.26" state="stable" >}}

-By default, for LoadBalancer type of Services, when there is more than one port defined, all ports must have the same protocol, and the protocol must be one which is supported by the cloud provider.

-The feature gate `MixedProtocolLBService` (enabled by default for the kube-apiserver as of v1.24) allows the use of different protocols for LoadBalancer type of Services, when there is more than one port defined.
+You can use different protocols for LoadBalancer type of Services, when there is more than one port defined.

 {{< note >}}